IRnifty/KerbalMechanics/GameData/KerbalMechanics/README.txt

 FEATURES:

-Parts that can fail are tested based on their "reliability", which drains faster or slower, depending on the "quality".
+Parts that can fail are tested based on their "reliability", which drains faster or slower, depending on the "quality", which is tweakable (modifiable in the Editor by right-clicking the part).
-Each module inside a part is individually tested, as an example, an engine will have up to 4 different pieces that can fail:
-- The ignition coil
-- The cooling system
-- The gimbal motor
-- The alternator (not yet implemented)

-Most failures have two options for fixing.
-A standard fix, which will cost Rocket Parts, and a second, more silly option, which is free, but provides a risk of further damage.
-The free option may need to be clicked more than once.

 Engines can fail:
   - Ignition failures while throttling up from 0, or while running the engine